Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 In most cases, the victim becomes a victim for reasons beyond his or her control.
 They are often caught by as much surprise as those around them.
 Inconveniencing them by having their income affected is cruel, but also unnecessary.
 Each employee has the right to have his or her salary paid as usual pending a decision is made about the future.
 Get yourself an experienced and dedicated partner who can look after those processes and take away the stress that comes with handling the aftermath of an accident or incident.

-If the accident is fatal, an Inspector from the Department of Labour will be sent to conduct an inspection and his/her findings of the accident will be reported to the Chief Commissioner.
+If the accident is fatal, an Inspector from the Department of Employment and Labour will be sent to conduct an inspection and his/her findings of the accident will be reported to the Chief Commissioner.

 If the incident is minor or a near miss, the employer must refer the matter, for investigation, to the health and safety committee.
 The health and safety committee is expected to launch an internal investigation into the matter.
 They should establish the root cause and they should take action.
 They must implement control measures to prevent reoccurrence of the same incident.